 What is Smart Building Technology?

 It’s the one thing every business strives to do – work smarter.
-By implementing a streamlined solution such as, Smart Building Technology (SBT), companies can look forward to a more productive workforce and ultimately, a more profitable business.
-So, what exactly is SBT and how can it make your workplace that little bit smarter?
+By implementing a streamlined solution such as, smart building technology, companies can look forward to a more productive workforce and ultimately, a more profitable business.
+So, what exactly is smart building technology and how can it make your workplace that little bit smarter?

 Once automated, the devices can be controlled, in terms of data received, within a purpose-built room within the Smart Building, or by using the internet for monitoring/control, or by a Smart phone from anywhere in the world.

-Without a doubt, the beauty of SBT, as part of the wider Internet of Things (IoT), lies in its holistic offering.
+Without a doubt, the beauty of smart building technology, as part of the wider Internet of Things (IoT), lies in its holistic offering.
 As well as allowing businesses to make more informed decisions, based on real data, it enables and empowers employees to find a more convenient way of working, helping to improve wellbeing and boost productivity.
 Everyone wins.

 Better energy consumption